hb020/ltspbatchsim/readme.md

 Only 1 signal will be shown per graph, but potentially in multiple lines, each one for a separate simulation.
 Multiple output signals can be shown, but they will be each in their own graphs, one row per signal.
+Each job is either a Transient analysis, either an AC analysis.
-Different time scales or zoomed sections can be shown, each in their own column.
+For transient analysis, different time scales or zoomed sections can be shown, each in their own column.

 ## Requirements for installation